smart-on-fhir/smart-scheduling-links/specification.md

 * a `serviceCategory` and `serviceType`, indicating what services are offered
 * an `actor` referencing a `Location` indicating where the service is provided (by street address and lat/lon)
-* an `actor` referencing a `HealthcareService` indicating the organization that is providing the services
 * (optionally) an `actor` referencing a `Practitioner` or `PractitionerRole` indicating the individual providing the service